 The Importance of Choosing the Right ERP for Supply Chain Analytics

-So how can supply chain analytics solutions from vendors such as Cognos, Dimensional Insight, IBM, Oracle and SAS help?
-For starters, the right solution can help you track your most profitable products, flag production problems, identify product quality issues, better forecast raw material needs, establish more accurate lead times to fulfill orders, highlight outstanding supplier balances and more.
-This is accomplished by pulling together information from disparate silos into one ERP solution including accounts payable, inventory control, vendor management and production analysis to produce an in-depth and holistic view of the supply chain — bottlenecks and all.
+So how can supply chain analytics solutions from vendors such as Cognos, Dimensional Insight, IBM, Oracle, and SAS help?
+For starters, the right solution can help you track your most profitable products, flag production problems, identify product quality issues, better forecast raw material needs, establish more accurate lead times to fulfill orders, highlight outstanding supplier balances, and more.
+This is accomplished by pulling together information from disparate silos into one leading ERP solution, including accounts payable, inventory control, vendor management, and production analysis, to produce an in-depth and holistic view of the supply chain — bottlenecks and all.

 For example, a company may be experiencing high transportation costs.
-Of course, it would be easy to assume that these price hikes are a result of rising fuel prices.
+Of course, it would be easy to assume that these price hikes result from rising fuel prices.
 But a supply chain analytics tool can be used to drill down into the supply chain for a more in-depth understanding of cause and effect.
-As a result, a company might discover that fuel charges aren't ramping up production costs, but rather suppliers are expediting products via high-priced couriers.
+As a result, a company might discover that fuel charges aren't ramping up production costs, but suppliers are expediting products via high-priced couriers.

 "Visibility is key," said Viswanathan.
 "It's not enough to know that your transportation costs are rising.
 You need to be able to drill down and identify the real causes."

-Another useful application of supply chain analytics is in creating "what-if" scenarios.
-For many companies, being prepared for unexpected changes requires keeping enough inventory on hand to meet monthly variations in customer supply and demand — a costly contingency plan.
-However, by using real-time analytics to simulate what-if scenarios, a company can assess the impact of replacing suppliers, switching from train to truck transportation modes, establishing new routes, increasing product prices and so forth.
+Another practical application of supply chain analytics is creating "what-if" scenarios.
+For many companies, preparing for unexpected changes requires keeping enough inventory on hand to meet monthly variations in customer supply and demand — a costly contingency plan.
+However, by using real-time analytics to simulate what-if scenarios, a company can assess the impact of replacing suppliers, switching from train to truck transportation modes, establishing new routes, increasing product prices, etc.

 The Power of Automatic Alerts in Supply Chain Analytics

-Fortunately, supply chain analytics isn't just about gathering the nitty-gritty details of a company's production cycle.
-Rather, if deployed and leveraged properly, the right tool can turn data into unique insights that reduce costs, streamline operations and bolster customer satisfaction.
+Fortunately, supply chain analytics isn't just about gathering the details of a company's production cycle.
+Instead, if deployed and leveraged correctly, the right tool can turn data into unique insights that reduce costs, streamline operations and bolster customer satisfaction.